-Here you can change the name of the engine to a more suitable name, e.g. "Hjälpmotor" or "Vabis".
+Here you can change the name of the engine to a more suitable name, e.g. "Auxiliary engine" or "Vabis".
 The default name is "Engine".

 The last 2 numbers in the main display's IP address show the engine number.
-Example: If the IP address is 192.168.0.110, then the engine in the previous example will be called "Auxiliary #10" or "Vabis #10".
+Examples: If the IP address is 192.168.0.110, then the engine in the previous example will be called "Auxiliary engine #10" or "Vabis #10".
 The name of the engine is displayed in the auxiliary display.